-Italy (ENEA/PNRA, Roberto Cervellati: roberto.cervellati@enea.pnra.it) are responsible for capturing and including new names/features or amendments to existing names in the CGA.
-The Australian Antarctic Data Centre (Henk Brolsma henk.brolsma@aad.gov.au) runs the web-site that provides access to the CGA database and has implemented improved search tools.
+Italy (ENEA/PNRA) are responsible for capturing and including new names/features or amendments to existing names in the CGA.
+The Australian Antarctic Data Centre (Ursula Harris Ursula.Harris@aad.gov.au) runs the web-site that provides access to the CGA database.
 Cooperation between Italy and Australia is excellent.

-Today the SCAR CGA is based on a database which includes about 19,000 features and contains more than 37,000 names.
+At end of July 2014 the SCAR CGA is based on a database which includes 19,235 features and contains more than 37,239 names.
 It collects the geographical information received from 23 Countries, plus the General Bathymetric Chart of the Oceans (GEBCO).
 It is an active project and continues to evolve: